MicrosoftDocs/VBA-Docs/api/Excel.worksheetfunction.imsech.md

 # WorksheetFunction.ImSech method (Excel)

-Returns the secant of a complex number.
+Returns the hyperbolic secant of a complex number.

 ## Syntax